mariomliberio/Notes/cs/structureandinterpretationofcomputerprograms.md

 - Here, the evaluation rule has to be applied to four different combinations.
 If we represent this visually it looks like so:
  ![Figure 1.1](images/strcpfigure1-1.gif).

+ - Each combination is represented by a node with branches corresponding to its operators and operands.
+The terminal nodes, those who have no branches coming from them are either operators or numbers.
+The value of the operands move upwards, starting from therminal nodes and combining at higher and higher levels.
+Soon enough, we shall see that recursion is a powerful technique for dealing with hierarchical tree-like objects.
+This type of upwards progression in the evaluation rule is an example of a process known as *tree accumulation*.

+ -